elysiajs/documentation/docs/essential/handler.md

 ```

 ### Context
-Elysia context is consists of:
+Elysia context consists of:
 - **body** - [HTTP message](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages), form or file upload.
 - **query** - [Query String](https://en.wikipedia.org/wiki/Query_string), include additional parameters for search query as JavaScript Object.
-(Query is extract from a value after pathname starting from '?' question mark sign)
+(Query is extracted from a value after pathname starting from '?' question mark sign)
 - **params** - Elysia's path parameters parsed as JavaScript object
 - **headers** - [HTTP Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers), additional information about the request like User-Agent, Content-Type, Cache Hint.
 - **path**: Pathname of the request
 - **request** - [Web Standard Request](https://developer.mozilla.org/en-US/docs/Web/API/Request)
 - **store** - A global mutable store for Elysia instance
-- **cookie** - A global mutatable signal store for interacting with Cookie (including get/set)
+- **cookie** - A global mutable signal store for interacting with Cookies (including get/set)
 - **set** - Property to apply to Response:
-    - **status** - [HTTP status](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), default to 200 if not set.
+    - **status** - [HTTP status](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), defaults to 200 if not set.
     - **headers** - Response headers
     - **redirect** - Response as a path to redirect to

 ::: tip
-Context provide several property to help you get information about the request.
+Context provides several properties to help you get information about the request.

-It's ok to feels overwhelmed by the amount of property, but you don't have to memorize them all, IDE can auto-complete them for you.
+It's ok to feels overwhelmed by the amount of properties, but you don't have to memorize them all, IDE can auto-complete them for you.
 :::

 ## Set
-**set** is a special mutable property act as a representation of the response.
+**set** is a special mutable property that acts as a representation of the response.

 - Set status code of the response,
 - Append custom headers

-This is done by mutate the value of `Context.set`.
+This is done by mutating the value of `Context.set`.

 ```typescript
 import { Elysia } from 'elysia'